-One day, out of the blue, a client called us and said “this is going to sound strange, but I want you to design a glass teepee, I’ll probably never build it, but I want to see what you come up with anyhow.”
-We enthusiastically accepted the challenge and came up with the design presented on this page.
+One day, out of the blue, a client called our office and said “This is going to sound strange, but I want you to design a glass teepee, I’ll probably never build it, but I want to see what you come up with anyhow.”
+Dubbe Moulder Architects enthusiastically accepted the challenge and came up with the design presented on this page.

-With further guidance from the client, we decided that the project would not be a full-blown house but a smaller guest house, located on the Teton River in Teton Valley, Idaho.
+With further guidance from the client, DMA decided that the project would not be a full-blown house but a smaller guest house, located on the Teton River in Teton Valley, Idaho.

 After the initial brainstorm it became clear that this project was, yes, interesting but also quite complicated as teepees do not typically have any vertical walls.
 But we moved forward, addressing this obstacle and creating a beautiful, habitable space.